 Ms. Serdia Holcombe

-Just as wildebeest calves are born ready to walk, my students will hit the ground running starting on day one.
-As a herd we will utilize the latest technology to create and document our learning experiences.
+Like worker bees my students will have many responsibilities in the classroom, however, their most important job is to learn.
+As a hive we will utilize the latest technology to create, document, and share our learning experiences to connect our school to the community and the world.
 This will prepare my students for a successful transition into upper school next year.

 Ms. Mayah Selli

 My name is Mayah Selli!
-I am excited to begin my second year here at AISM, I will continue as the first grade teacher during the year of the Wildebeest.
+I am excited to begin my third year here at AISM, I will continue as the first grade teacher during the year of the Honey Bee.
 I earned my Bachelors degree in Criminal Justice and Gender/Women Studies from the University of Illinois at Chicago.
-I earned my Masters degree in Multi-Categorical Primary Education from Saint Xavier University in Chicago, IL.
-The training that I have received is very similar to some of the characteristics of the Wildebeest, as the training was intense and helped me become more resilient in my focus on assisting my students in their overall success.
+I earned my Masters degree in Multi-Categorical Special Education from Saint Xavier University in Chicago, IL.
+The training that I have received is very similar to some of the characteristics of the Honey Bee, as the training was intense and helped me become more focused on assisting my students in their overall success.

-The Wildebeest is nomadic and in constant search for new food sources.
-I want my students to become the same way with their goals and growth.
-My goal is to have my students constantly searching for knowledge to grow academically and not stay stagnant.
+Honey Bees, are social insects that live in hives, are known for their ability to work together in both the construction and maintenance of their large-sized colonies.
+My goal is to have my students constantly searching for knowledge to grow academically and socially together.
 We will work together to create a climate that is conducive to learning and enrichment, especially through flex groups.
 I am dedicated to meeting my students where they are and building on their growth to mastery.

-The Wildebeest is a resilient animal that is very adaptable to meet the potential difficulties and challenges within its environments.
 This year will not be an easy road, as students will be exposed to new content and principles.
 But, it will be a road in which I will guide my students to try their best, and put their best foot forward.
 Within my classroom, I will create an environment where students feel safe and secure in their leveled abilities.
 I will be able to give my students multiple opportunities for success and growth through rigor and differentiated assignments.
-Let’s travel on this new path together, as Wildebeest do, and be able to meet student goals and rise to success.
+Let’s make an inter-connective effort to make sure our students have a BUZZZZZY and productive year!
+See you soon!

 Ms. Matsue Wiles